jzuhone/pyxsim/doc/source/photon_lists/absorption.rst

 ===============================

-It is trivial to include the effects of foreground Galactic absorption in mock observations of a 3D source using pyXSIM, since we assume that there is one value of the neutral hydrogen column density (in cm\ :sup:`-2`) for the entire source.
+It is trivial to include the effects of foreground Galactic absorption from the Milky Way in mock observations of a 3D source using pyXSIM, since we assume that there is one value of the neutral hydrogen column density (in cm\ :sup:`-2`) in between the observer and the source.
 Including the effects of absorption internal to such a source, however, is more challenging.
 This requires knowing the total column density of neutral hydrogen along the line of sight between the observer and each point in the source.

 pyXSIM implements a simple method for including the effects of internal absorption in a source for use when projecting a photon